zacharywhitley/unbbayes/unbbayes.prs.mebn.ssbn.ssmsbn/plugins/unbbayes.prs.msbn/README.txt

 ------------------------------
 Some plugins use other plugins.
 In such case, you must install all dependencies too.

-This plugin depends on the following plugins:
+This plugin particularly does not have dependencies to other plugins.

 AVALILABILITY
 ------------------------------